Does Marriage Counseling Work?

 He may unwittingly work against your values, such as respect and harmony, with exercises in negotiation and self-expression.
 Using individualistic ideas that are at odds

-with your collectivist nature, he could do more harm than good.
+with your familial nature, he could do more harm than good.

 I am not arguing the pros and cons of individualism and collectivism here.
 (I wouldn’t get all philosophical on you.)
 The point is that you and your counselor must be aware

 of your values and cultural background, and how they differ from his own.
 Furthermore, if you are married to someone whose background differs substantially from yours, be sure your counselor is experienced with multi-cultural marriages.